 To States Parties

-i.
-Ratify ILO Convention 169 and to enact specific legislations on the rights of indigenous peoples, in line with the principles enshrined in this Convention and the United Nations Declaration on the Rights of Indigenous Peoples;
+ii.
+Ratify the ILO Convention 169, and enact specific legislations on the rights of indigenous peoples in line with this Convention and the United Nations Declaration on the Rights of Indigenous Peoples;

 24. The Working Group would like to reiterate the recommendations of the IFAD First Forum on Indigenous Peoples held in February, and calls upon States Parties to:

 iii.
 Recognize the rights of indigenous communities/populations to land and resources; and their contributions to sustainable development through traditional knowledge systems;

 iv.
 Build the capacity of government institutions to address indigenous populations’ needs and priorities, by providing training to staff and employing indigenous experts within their institutions;

 v.
 Respect, protect and fulfill the rights of indigenous peoples as contained in the UN Declaration on the Rights of Indigenous Peoples, and acknowledge the role of indigenous traditional institutions, authorities and organizations.